jaishankar101/nestkit/libs/pg-pubsub/README.md

 - **Automatic Trigger Management**: Dynamically creates and manages PostgreSQL triggers
 - **Event Buffering and Batching**: Optimizes performance by buffering and batching events
 - **Entity Mapping**: Maps database column names to entity property names automatically
-- **Configurable Locking Mechanism**: Built-in locking system with configurable implementation, designed for \*\*handling concurrent processing by multiple subscribers in distributed environments.
-- **Custom Event Support**: Subscribe to and handle custom PostgreSQL notification events
-- **Suspend/Resume Capability**: Control when the listeners should be active
+- **Persistent Message Queue**: Messages are stored in a PostgreSQL table to prevent data loss
+- **Reactive Processing**: Immediately pulls and processes messages when notifications are received
+- **TTL and Retry System**: Implements time-to-live and automatic retries for failed message processing
+- **Message Ordering**: Preserves message processing order using row IDs
+- **Error Handling**: Provides mechanisms to handle and retry failed messages
+- **Auto Cleanup**: Automatically removes old processed messages to keep the queue size manageable
-- **Pub/Sub Architecture & Multiple Subscribers**: Leverages PostgreSQL's native Pub/Sub to allow **multiple instances of your application (or different services) to subscribe to the same database events.** This enables scalability and distribution of real-time event processing.
+- **Multiple Subscribers**: Leverages PostgreSQL's native Pub/Sub to allow multiple instances of your application to subscribe to the same database events
+- **Fallback Reliability**: Includes low-frequency background polling to ensure no messages are missed

 ## Installation